-A written complaint should be directed as soon as possible to the person or persons whose actions or inactions have given rise to the complaint.
+A written complaint which is a completed Student Complaint form available on my.htu.edu together with appropriate supporting documents should be directed as soon as possible to the person whose actions or inactions have given rise to the complaint.
 Every effort should be made to resolve the problem fairly and promptly at this level.

-If the student is not able to resolve the complaint satisfactorily at this level, the student should meet with the employee's supervisor.
-This may be a department chair, program coordinator, or director.
-After ten (10) working days and if a satisfactory solution is not found, the complaint will be reviewed by the department or unit head which may be a Dean or Vice President.
-If the complaint involves allegations of sexual harassment or unlawful discrimination, the Director of Human Resources should be consulted.
+If the student is not able to resolve the complaint satisfactorily at this level, the student should file a written formal complaint including supporting documents with the employee's supervisor.
+This may be a department chair, program coordinator, director or dean.
+The supervisor must respond to the student with resolve within 10 working days.
+After ten (10) working days and if a satisfactory solution is not found, the complaint must be forwarded by the supervisor to the unit Vice President.
+The unit Vice President will make every effort to resolve the complaint within 15 working days and notify the student of the resolution.

+If the complaint involves allegations of sexual harassment or unlawful discrimination, the Director of Human Resources and the Title IX Coordinator should be and consulted by the student and employee.